aditya43/docker-kubernetes/README.md

     ```sh
     docker container inspect
     ```
-- To see performance stats for all containers:
+- To see live performance stats for all containers:
     ```sh
     docker container stats
     ```